doki-theme/doki-theme-hyper/README.md

 If you want your main squeeze to be featured in the Doki Theme suite, feel free to [submit a theme request](https://github.com/doki-theme/doki-master-theme/issues).

+## Contributing

+If you want to get your workstation set up to work on the plugin, then you'll want to check out the [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on what is needed.

 ## Enjoying the plugin?

 Great!
 I am glad you like it!